BelfrySCAD/BOSL2/WRITING_DOCS.md

 Text Block Type
 ---------------

 The Text block header type is similar to the Generic type, except it merges the title into the body.
-This is useful for allowing single-line or multi- line blocks:
+This is useful for allowing single-line or multi-line blocks:

     // DefineHeader(Text): Reason
     // Reason: This is a simple reason.